 Manual ones are rarer but are out there so search hard for one since the SMG auto ones aren’t known for their reliability.
 So exotic and still modern, it’s hard for me not to move it up higher on this list.

 3. Mercedes Benz CLS AMG

-5.4L supercharged hand built V8, producing 469 horsepower and 516 lbs ft of torque.
-Oh how I love AMGs.
+5.4L supercharged hand-built V8, producing 469 horsepower and 516 lb-ft of torque.
+Oh, how I love AMGs.
 The only thing I love more is AMG depreciation.

-With an original MSRP of $86k these beauties can be had under $18k with less than average miles per year.
-Only criticisms that I can see are the speeding tickets you’ll receive from mashing it every time you get in it.
+With an original MSRP of $86k, these beauties can be had under $18k with less than average miles per year.
+The only criticisms that I can see are the speeding tickets you’ll receive from mashing it every time you get in it.